Northern Vermont University Transfer Policy

 The VSCS maintains a common (shared) course database.
 For example, taking PSY-1010 at one VSCS institution equals taking PSY-1010 at any other VSCS institution.
 In addition, completing a VSCS graduation standard at one college within the system equals completion of that standard at any VSCS institution in the event of transfer.

-Transferring Credits from Other Colleges & Universities
+Transferring Credits from Other Colleges and Universities

 Official transcripts are required for NVU to evaluate credits earned elsewhere for possible transfer.
 In general, these policies apply: